On the role of leptonic CPV phases in cLFV observables: Phenomenological study: interference effects

 In Fig.~\ref{fig:scatter_GMM_mu3e_CRmue} we consider the joint behaviour of general $\mu-e$ flavour violating observables, which now receive non-vanishing contributions from various types of diagrams (dipole, penguins and boxes).
 In particular, on the first row we present CR($\mu-e$, Al) vs. BR($\mu \to e\gamma$), while on the second CR($\mu-e$,~Al) vs. BR($\mu \to 3e$), for $m_4 = m_5 = 1\text{ and }5\:\mathrm{TeV}$ (left and right columns, respectively).
-Despite the mixings between $\nu_\tau$ and the sterile states also leading to a spread in the case of vanishing phases (for $\mu-e$ conversion and 3-body decays), one still observes a visible correlation between the different sets of observables (see blue points).
+Despite the mixings between $\nu_\tau$ and the sterile states also leading to a spread in the case of vanishing phases (for $\mu-e$ conversion and 3-body decays), one still observes a visible correlation between the different sets of observables (see blue points)\footnote{The spread and visible cancellations for vanishing CP-violating phases are a consequence of accidental cancellations in $\mu-e$ conversion as discussed in Section~\ref{sec:muecon_simple} and of accidental cancellations due to opposite-sign mixing angles (e.g. $\theta_{14}\approx - \theta_{15}$) leading to a suppression of dipole operators as discussed in Section~\ref{sec:enh_others}.}.
 As already verified in Fig.~\ref{fig:scatter_GMM_mueg_Zemu}, the presence of CP violating phases - especially for certain values of the latter - leads to a strong loss of correlation, as visible from the dispersion of the orange and green points (again more important for $m_4 = m_5 = 5\:\mathrm{TeV}$).
 On the third and final row of Fig.~\ref{fig:scatter_GMM_mu3e_CRmue}, we present the prospects for the correlation between $\mu \to 3 e$ decays and neutrinoless muon-electron conversion, but now for Gold (Au) nuclei.
 Notice that there are significant differences between Al and Au, which become particularly manifest for $m_4 = m_5 = 5~\mathrm{TeV}$.
 In this case the correlation between the conversion rate in Gold and the three-body decays is more prominent than for Aluminium nuclei.
 This is a consequence of milder cancellations of the type discussed in Section~\ref{sec:muecon_simple}: as seen from Figs.~\ref{fig:CR_M:nuclei_tau} and~\ref{fig:CR_Al_M:cancel_phases}, in the limit of vanishing phases (and with $\theta_{3j}=0$), the values of the heavy propagator mass for which the accidental cancellation occurs ($m_{4,5}^c$) are considerably lower for Gold than Aluminium, and effects of CP phases and/or non-vanishing $\theta_{3j}$ tend to further shift $m_{4,5}^c$ to lower values.

 Consequently, the CP violating phases might thus have an important impact regarding a future interpretation of data: let us consider a hypothetical scenario in which collider searches strongly hint for the presence of sterile states with masses close to 1~TeV.
 Should BR($\mu \to 3 e$)$\approx 10^{-15}$ be measured in the future, one could expect an observation of CR($\mu-e$, Al)~$\approx \mathcal{O}(10^{-14})$, be it at COMET or Mu2e.
 However, in the presence of CP violating phases, the expected range for the muon-electron conversion is vast, with CR($\mu-e$, Al) potentially as low as $10^{-18}$.